Continuities/depth-server/README.md

 ## Installation
 _Mostly stolen from https://blog.gordonturner.com/2014/02/22/kinect-openni-nite-and-nuimotion-setup-for-osx/_

+These instructions are out of date.
+You no longer need OpenNI or NiTE.

 1. `brew install libfreenect`
 2. Download latest OpenNI and NiTE from http://download.dahoo.fr/Ressources/openNi/
 3. Extract OpenNI, run sudo ./install.sh